benjaminaudurier/UT-PRL/README.md

 _______________
 HOW TO USE
--> change the configs files to make the tests you wanty -> put a MonteCarlo particle tree in the folder containing Classes, Configs...
+- change the configs files to make the tests you wanty
+- put a MonteCarlo particle tree in the folder containing Classes, Configs...
--> make sure the name in the constant section of main.py corresponds to the wanted config files -> run main.py
+- make sure the name in the constant section of main.py corresponds to the wanted config files
+- go to the Classes folder
+- run main.py

 _______________